FHA Streamline Refinance Loan

 - Don't want to pay an upfront MIP twice

-Other FHA Refinance Options
+Other Refinance Options

-Here's how all the alternatives compare:
+Here's how alternatives compare:

 | Refinance Type | Eligibility Requirements* | Loan Limits | Cash-out allowed? | Appraisal and credit check required? |